International Conference to Review the Global Vision of the Holocaust: Israeli Arab lawyer permission rescinded

-Israeli Arab lawyer Khaled Kasab Mahameed was invited to attend the conference by the Iranian government, who rescinded his permission after it was discovered that he holds Israeli citizenship.
+Israeli-Arab lawyer Khaled Kasab Mahameed was invited to attend the conference by the Iranian government, who rescinded his permission after it was discovered that he holds Israeli citizenship.
 Iran does not grant visas to Israelis.
 According to Ha'aretz, Mahameed intended "to tell the conference that the Holocaust did happen and that Iranian President Mahmoud Ahmadinejad's position of Holocaust denial is wrong".
 He stated:Everything that happened must be internalized and the facts must not be denied...
 It is the obligation of all Arabs and all Muslims to understand the significance of the Holocaust.
 If their goal is to understand their adversary, they must understand the Holocaust...
 The naqba [disaster] the Palestinians experienced in 1948 is small compared to the Holocaust, but the political implications of the Holocaust have made its terrors a burden on the Palestinian people alone...
-The Holocaust has all the reasons for the creation of the Arab-Israeli conflict, but also has potential to bring peace."
+The Holocaust has all the reasons for the creation of the Arab–Israeli conflict, but also has potential to bring peace."

-Conference events
+Conference

+The event opened on December 11, 2006, and was organized and hosted by the Iranian Ministry of Foreign Affairs's Institute for Political and International Studies (IPIS).

-The Iranian President Mahmoud Ahmadinejad was quoted as saying: "The Zionist regime will be wiped out soon the same way the Soviet Union was, and humanity will achieve freedom [and] elections should be held among Jews, Christians and Muslims so the population of Palestine can select their government and destiny for themselves in a democratic manner."
+The Iranian president Mahmoud Ahmadinejad was quoted as saying: "The Zionist regime will be wiped out soon the same way the Soviet Union was, and humanity will achieve freedom [and] elections should be held among Jews, Christians and Muslims so the population of Palestine can select their government and destiny for themselves in a democratic manner."

-Papers delivered by participants from countries ranging from Austria to Indonesia included "A Challenge to the Official Holocaust Story," and "Holocaust, the Achilles Heel of a Primordial Jewish Trojan."
+Papers delivered included "A Challenge to the Official Holocaust Story," and "Holocaust, the Achilles Heel of a Primordial Jewish Trojan."

+At the conference, Renouf claimed that the "terrible things" that happened to the Jews in World War II were brought upon by Jewish leaders.

 David Duke gave a speech in which he said: "In Europe you can freely question, ridicule and deny Jesus Christ.
 The same is true for the prophet Muhammad, and nothing will happen to you.
 But offer a single question of the smallest part of the Holocaust and you face prison."